 It's Already Yours

-My maternal grandparents lived in a small fishing village in Pittenweem near Edinburgh in Scotland.
+My maternal grandparents lived in the small fishing village of Pittenweem near Edinburgh in Scotland.
 They owned a house there.
 In 1939, at the start of World War II, they let their home to tenants.
 When the war ended, they wanted to return to their home but they were unable to.
 The law at the time allowed the tenants to remain in the house for as long as they lived, at approximately the same rent (with no adjustment for inflation!).